 We place great value on fellowship and family.
 In support of this, children who are members of community groups such as Cubs, Beavers, Scouts, Rainbows, Brownies or Guides are invited to wear these uniforms to school on any special days relating to that group.
 Our aim is that the children take a pride in being part of a community group.
-We have regular dress-up days such as World Book Day, Red Nose Days and charity days.
+We have regular dress-up days such as topic days, World Book Day, Red Nose Day, non-school uniform days and other charity days.